Double Eyelid Surgery – What is it?

 With the non-incisional method, there are many factors affecting how long the crease will last.
 These factors include how long the suture is over time, if there were enough tissue adhesions formed and how well the area of surgery was taken care of.
 With the incisional method, the double eyelid crease is fully permanent.

 With the incisional method, the surgeon is able to correct other eyelid problems such as skin excess, ptosis, asymmetry and excess eyelid fat.
 However, the non-incisional method is unable to correct such issues.

 Non-incisional surgery typically costs between $3200 and $3500 while incisional surgery usually costs between $3800 and $4500.

 Before you decide to go for your double eyelid surgery…

-If you don’t know what procedure would achieve the results you are looking for, it is important to keep your desired outcome in mind.
+If you don’t know what procedure would achieve the results you are looking for, it is important to keep your desired outcome in mind and to not forget of all the things you need to consider .
 There is a wide variety of procedures in existence and they get different jobs done.
 You could do your own research or book a consultation session to see which procedure is best able to help you achieve your vision.
 During such consultation sessions, the surgeon typically assesses the patient to see if there are any other existing eye issues that should or could be fixed, like ptosis or skin excess.
 Should those problems be present, the surgeon will discuss the best choice of procedure.
 The surgeon may opt for the incisional double eyelid surgery to solve all the issues with one procedure, allowing for the best results to happen.